brychjakub/ScrapMarks/README.md

 # ScrapMarks
+- *NOT FUNCTIONAL if not part of the organization*
 - done with Playwright
 - reason: need to automate my monthly routine of downloading each classess' grades separatelly